oceanhackweek/oceanhackweek.github.io/resources/prep/github.md

 GitHub organizations are a convenient way for teams to get all content relevant to a specific project or workshop into one place.
 By having everything in one central location you will spend less time searching for hackweek content.
 GitHub organizations have "teams" that offer simple ways to provide respository access to groups of people, rather than individuals.

-We have created a GitHub organization called oceanhackweek at [https://github.com/oceanhackweek](https://github.com/oceanhackweek).
+We have created a GitHub organization called "oceanhackweek" at [https://github.com/oceanhackweek](https://github.com/oceanhackweek).
 For security purposes you can only join the organization by invitation.
 You should already have received the invitation to GitHub.
 If you didn't:

 1. Once you have a GitHub ID, in the `#ohw22-helpdesk` Slack channel ask for help and include `@help-infrastructure` in your message so that folks who have the ability to make changes are notified.
 2. We will then send you an invitation which should generate an email notification to the email you provided when you signed up for GitHub